Leilazehui/Leilazehui.github.io/Work/Student_Technician_Feelings_Group.md

-### Student Technician - Hardware team in Feelings Group
+### Student Technician - Hardware team in Feelings Group, Dec 2024 - Jan 2025

 **Company**: A startup in Hong Kong Science And Technology Park and NVIDIA Incubation Hub